Tesla Model 3 Highland

 There have been a number of changes with respect to comfort.
 The seats are said to be more comfortable and are now ventilated in the front.
 The Performance model now comes with sports seats offering more lateral support.
 Some owners have reported they find the new seats less padded and therefore less comfortable and we suggest this is simply personal preference.
 The app, as before, allows you to control features of the car and you can have the car reach the desired temperature before you get in.

 One of the criticisms of the old car was noise and Tesla have worked hard to improve this, including added acoustic glass all round.
 We'd also like to see more sound insulation within the body, for example the door panels and boot lining, and reduce the noise entering the cabin from the suspension which was particularly poor in the outgoing model.
 Tesla claim to have improved this.
 Whilst Tesla claim the new car is notably quieter than the old car, reviews have struggled to notice much difference.
-We believe the difference is most noticable when comparing to an early Model 3, however the continuous changes to the older model improved things over time and the step change from the best of the pre highland cars to the new highland model is relatively small.
+We believe the difference is most noticeable when comparing an early Model 3, however the continuous changes to the older model improved things over time and the step change from the best of the pre highland cars to the new highland model is relatively small.

 Rear passengers don't miss out either.
 While the ventilated seats are only in the front, the rear seats are said to be more comfortable and there is now a small 8" rear screen allowing users to control basic functions like heating and seat cooling, whilst also able to watch videos.

 Finally, ambient lighting has been added.
 This feature allows owners to customise the interior lighting and create a personalised mood.
 This enhances the overall cabin ambience and is in line with many other car models.
+Like all changes, sometimes there is a downside and some have reported seeing the ambient lighting reflecting off the glass causing a distraction, although this doesnt seem to be a problem for most.

-The most notable change is the sleeker headlights and rear defuser.
+The most notable change is the sleeker headlights and rear diffuser.
 The car carries over much of the old cars DNA and there is no mistaking the car is a Tesla Model 3, just with a sharper new face.
 The Performance model goes a little further with a few tweaks, primarily a front splitter and rear spoiler, but the differences are fairly small.

 There are also the obligatory tweaks to the wheel design.
 The Performance model now also gets wider rear wheels.